sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

 ----------

 A directive (:duref:`ref <directives>`) is a generic block of explicit markup.
-Besides roles, it is one of the extension mechanisms of reST, and Sphinx makes heavy use of it.
+Along with roles, it is one of the extension mechanisms of reST, and Sphinx makes heavy use of it.

 Docutils supports the following directives: